Automattic/Co-Authors-Plus/readme.txt

 = 3.0.4 (??? ?? ????) =
 * Support for automatically adding co-authors to your feeds.
 Props [cfg](https://github.com/cfg).
+* Bug fix: No Co-Authors Plus on attachments.
+For now.
 * Bug fix: Better support for co-authors with non-standard user_nicenames.
 Props [STRML](https://github.com/STRML).

 = 3.0.3 (Dec.
 3, 2012) =